10 do and don’t for planning a wedding in Italy

 However, do not neglect your research and consider the following:

-- What local laws should you be aware of?
+- What local laws should you be aware of in case of legally binding ceremony?

 - Can you have a legal wedding in the country of your choice?